jlweave/tea_subsription/README.md

 ## Project Overview

 This project is for Mod 4 take home practice.
-The goals for this project are to create three endpoint with CRUD function: 1) customer's tea subscription 2) cancel customer's tea subscription 3) see all customer's subscription(active and cancelled)
+The goals for this project are to create three endpoint with CRUD function:
+- Customer's tea subscription
+- Cancel customer's tea subscription
+- See all customer's subscription(active and cancelled).

 ## Schema